 Garlic is also a major part of Sisu Cider.
 Garlic is a major health booster on its own.
 It has been shown to reduce or treat nearly 200 different maladies!
 When my family is traveling and feel a sickness coming on, we will run out for a few bulbs of garlic, and start eating them raw.
 I don’t recommend trying to swallow them like pills, because they are about the size of your esophagus, and that is a major choking hazard!
 We would peel the cloves and chew them up, or put them on tortilla chips.
 This has kicked many colds right out of my house!

 Next up on the Sisu Cider ingredient list is ginger.
 Ginger has been widely used for motion sickness, indigestion, vomiting, and general upset stomach.
 I know I used to get ginger ale every time I stayed home sick from school with a tummy ache.
 Ginger also helped me get through morning sickness during the first trimester of my pregnancy.
-But ginger also contains some great antioxidants, and adding it to the Sisu Cider brew gives it a great flavor.
+It’s also a great addition to Switchel, a nourishing and natural hydration drink.
+Ginger also contains antioxidants, and adding it to the Sisu Cider brew gives it a great flavor.

 Horseradish is another major player in Sisu Cider.
 The way I see it, people are very particular about their horseradish.
 Some people like creamy-style horseradish, while others like a plain prepared horseradish.
 Others dislike horseradish altogether.
 But no matter what your preference, don’t leave this fresh and healthy root out of your Sisu Cider!
 Horseradish packs a powerful punch against all sorts of infections, and is a great addition to any cold or flu remedy!